kaievns/the-log/posts/lead/drafts/brief-history-of-management.md

 to think that they are the pinnacle of morality and best practice, and everyone before them were basically unwashed savages.

-And it's probably true.
-But, if we follow this line of thinking then we arrive to the inevitable conclusion that in a generation or two, it is us who will look like unwashed savages.
+If we follow this line of thinking then we arrive to the inevitable conclusion that in a generation or two, it is us who will look like unwashed savages who couldn't put two and two together.
 And I'm kind of weirdly excited about that.
 It gives me hope.

 But, there is another way to think about it.
-Management, at its essence is all about managing complexity.
+Management at its essence is all about managing complexity.
 Unfortunately, our barely evolved monkey brains are made of meat and not all that great at dealing with complexity.
 We have all sorts of biases, glitches, and emotions; eww.
-And you know who are great at dealing with a lot of unwieldable complexity?
+And you know what is great at dealing with a lot of unwieldable complexity?
 That's right.

 I for one welcome our new computer overlords.

+But then again, I'm just an ex-developer who never had any MBA; so, what do I really know?